Updated: Oct 4

 Further, all this while, I’d been there for her and the kids with the firm conviction that she would come to her senses and the contrast between how she was treated by Dianne and by her husband finally broke through the power of Dianne’s influence.

 The road back took more than a year, but one day she broke down in tears as the reality of how she had hurt everyone so badly.
 To this day she routinely thanks me for not kicking her into the street during that time.

 How does this fit into a narrative supporting open marriage?
-On one hand it is a warning that without vigilant self-awareness, things can gets out of hand.
+On one hand, it is a warning that without vigilant self-awareness, things can gets out of hand.
 In retrospect, I can see where I should have stepped in earlier and possibly prevented this.
 Our family has survived and thrived, while Dianne’s family is still in an ongoing battle between exes with the children as the casualties.
-Paula and I can never forget we had a hand in that tragedy and bear a certainly level of culpability.
+Paula and I can never forget we had a hand in that tragedy and bear a certain level of culpability.

 Paula asked several times how I was able to hang on and retain my saintly.
 As a counselor/social worker, I had a developed a high capacity to compartmentalize thinks in my life.
 I just put things into boxes with lids and locks.
 So, for many months at a time I would just pretend, that everything was OK and not let myself dwell on what was really going on.
-By doing so, and by being “Mr. Mom” to the kids, we were able to make it through with little long term damage.
-However, on the occasions when those walls broke down I would fall to pieces and Paula and I had some nasty fights.
+By doing so, and by being “Mr. Mom” to the kids, we were able to make it through with little long-term damage.
+However, on the occasions when those walls broke down, I would fall to pieces, and Paula and I had some nasty fights.
 Looking back, I see there were actually very few times that happened, perhaps half a dozen in the two bad years.